With Crispy Onions.

 - Bring the lentils to a boil, then turn down the heat to low.
 Let them simmer for about 20 mins.
 Drain and set aside.

-- In a cooking pan, add the olive oil and minced garlic.
+- In a cooking pan, add the olive oil and minced garlic over medium heat.

 - Sprinkle 1/4 tsp cumin to the garlic, and mix.